 KAYAK TOUR IN ADELAIDE DOLPHIN SANCTUARY

-It’s not every day that you get the opportunity to paddle your way through a 10,000 year old mangrove forest amidst approximately 30 residents and 300 transient dolphins.
+It’s not every day that you get the opportunity to paddle your way through a 10,000 year old mangrove forest surrounded by 30 residents dolphins.
 It’s a special experience that simply can’t be replicated, which is why Dolphin Sanctuary Kayak Tours is a must-do!

 No park pass is required to visit the Adelaide Dolphin Sanctuary, the St Kilda Mangroves or the Adelaide International Bird Sanctuary.